ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Altibase 3rd Party Connector Guide.md

 Please refer to https://sourceforge.net/p/squirrel-sql/bugs/1347/

-#### How to lookup LOB data.
+#### How to retrieve LOB data.

-In the SQuirreL SQL client, LOB data can be viewed in the SQL tab or the Objects tab.
+In the SQuirreL SQL client, LOB data can be retrieved in the SQL tab or the Objects tab.

 | SQL                                               | Objects                                               |
 | ------------------------------------------------- | ----------------------------------------------------- |
 | ![](media/3rdPartyConnector/squirrel_lob_sql.jpg) | ![](media/3rdPartyConnector/squirrel_lob_objtree.jpg) |

-##### Settings for LOB data inquiry in SQuirreL SQL client
+##### Settings for LOB data retrieval in the SQuirreL SQL client

-This setting is a commonly required setting when searching for LOB data in the SQL tab or in the Objects tab.
+This setting is required when retrieving LOB data in the SQL tab or in the Objects tab.

 1. Change the Data Type Controls setting.<br>
    In 'File -> Global Preferences -> Data Type Controls tab', check the "Read contents when table is first loaded" option of BLOB or CLOB